Product Compensation Disclosure

-In addition to the revenue sharing described above, HBI also received product compensation from mutual fund and insurance companies, sponsors of investment advisory programs and alternative investment product sponsors in the form of flat fees for access to and participation at HBI conferences and meetings.
-The following firms provided HBI with such fees in amounts up to $70,000 in 2015:
+In addition to the revenue sharing described above, HBI also received product compensation from alternative investment product sponsors in the form of flat fees for access to and participation at HBI conferences and meetings and for marketing-related expenses.
+The following firms provided HBI with such fees in amounts up to $30,000 in 2017.

 Alternative Investment Products

 - Griffin American Capital